-As propaganda and branding goes, no one holds a candle to the Olympics.
+As propaganda and branding go, no one holds a candle to the Olympics.
 But is growing commercialisation protecting or threatening the Olympic spirit?

 Monday 23 April 2012